Defense secretary recuses himself from Pentagon cloud review, citing son’s employment

 Ubhi was one of four individuals who were the subject of a long-running lawsuit brought by Oracle, which has sought to unravel the JEDI procurement.

-Then, in late September, the White House asked Esper to review the contract after President Donald Trump expressed concerns that the award would go to Amazon.
+Then in late September, the White House asked Esper to review the contract after President Donald Trump expressed concerns that the award would go to Amazon.
 The contact has been held up while Esper has been reviewing the approach.

+Trump’s intervention became the subject of an investigation by the Defense Department inspector general after members of Congress expressed concerns.

+Dana Deasy, overseeing the procurement as Defense Department chief information officer, has emphasized that Esper’s review of the strategy for JEDI is separate from the source selection process that is evaluating bids from Amazon and Microsoft.
+He has also said that the award would wait until after completion of Esper’s review, as well as the inspector general’s investigation.